Giuseppe Tartini (1692 - 1770)

-Giuseppe Tartini's Regole per ben suonar il Violino is one of the most significant tutors we have, shining light on to performance practice from a highly competent and respected composer/performer.
+Giuseppe Tartini's Regole per ben suonar il Violino is one of the most significant tutors we have, shining light on performance practice from not only a highly competent and respected composer/performer but also an influential teacher.
 The most part of the treatise in concerned with ornamentation, but the first chapter - in the manuscript version - consists of some Regole per le Arcate (rules for bowing).
 The chapter is a little bit problematic for English speakers, as one of his key points is to distinguish between Cantabile and Sonabile music.
 While we all know what Cantabile means (so much so, that it's not usually translated), Sonabile is a different matter.
 "Instrumental" or "playable", as opposed to "singing" is the implication, but neither is a very easy translation.
 It's often translated as allegro (hardly itself a translation), which I fear leads to all sorts of misunderstandings, as Sonabile in itself has no implication of tempo.
-So I've left Sonabile untranslated, to try to avoid imposing an interpretation on the word!
+So I've left Sonabile untranslated, to avoid imposing an interpretation on the word!
 Although the chapter is not exclusively about bowing, that is certainly its main thrust, and it's so valuable, I quote it in full:

 One must distinguish between the playing of the Cantabile and the Sonabile; in Cantabile the move from one note to the next must be made so perfectly that no interval of silence is perceptible between them; on the contrary in Sonabile passages, the notes should be somewhat detached.
 To distinguish which is Cantabile and which Sonabile, see if the movement [andamenti - literally ‘way of going’] is by step, then it’s Cantabile and should be played legato; if the music moves by leap, it is Sonabile and should be played detached.
 Moreover, since music expresses sentiments, it is important to keep these separated; to avoid confusion, therefore, a short break should be made when the sentiment changes, even though the passage is a Cantabile one.